nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The Telegram handle, consultation date, and Mastery Check date are optional.
-A person can have any number of tags (including 0).
+A student can have any number of tags (including 0).
 </div>

 ### Deleting a student: `delete`